Summer-MIND/mind_2018/tutorials/docker/README.md

 - An application that runs Jupyter server so that you can access the same data and software without installing anything locally.

+# Getting started at MIND:

++ Follow Eshin's instructions in the README found [here](https://github.com/Summer-MIND/mind-tools)

-# Getting Started
+# Getting Started on you own:

-+ Clone this repo: `git clone https://github.com/ContextLab/mind-tools`

 + Install [Docker](https://www.docker.com/) and [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html)